sdiehl/wiwinwlh/tutorial.md

   Just a <- something
 ```

-GHC can warn about these cases with the ``-fwarn-incomplete-uni-patterns`` flag.
+GHC can warn about these cases of non-exhaustivity with
+the ``-fwarn-incomplete-uni-patterns`` flag.

 Grossly speaking any non-trivial program will use some measure of partial
 functions, it's simply a fact.
 This just means there exists obligations for the